sebnozzi/minimicro-tilesetview/README.md

 # Tileset Viewer

-A little tileset viewer tool for the Mini Micro
+A little tileset viewer tool for the Mini Micro.

+This module can be used to display a tile-set together with the corresponding tile indexes.

+Very useful when referencing tiles in a TileDisplay.

 ## Usage

-This tool needs an already-configured TileDisplay.
-In particular what needs to be configured is:
+The entry-function `viewTileSet` of this module can invoked in three different ways:

+1. Passing an already-configured TileDisplay (see below).
+2. Passing an image (of a tile-set) and a tile-size
+3. Passing a path to an image (of a tile-set) and a tile-size

+Then, the tile-set image is displayed together with the corresponding tile-index numbers.

+![Tool showing indexed tiles](screenshot.png)

+This makes it easy to know which index to use for which tile image.

+NOTE: when passing a TileDisplay the following properties need to be set:

 - The tileSet (image)
 - The tileSetTileSize

-When invoking the main function `viewTileSet` the already-configured TileDisplay is passed as a parameter.

-Then, the tileset image is displayed together with the corresponding tile-index numbers.

-![Tool showing indexed tiles](screenshot.png)

-This makes it easy to know which index to use for which tile image.

 ## Installation

-This tool can be used as a stand-alone program, but it really shines when imported as a module on system startup.
+This module can be used as a stand-alone program, but it really shines when imported as a module on system startup and exposing its entry-function.
 That way it is always "present" and can be invoked  without replacing a loaded program.

 In order to do so the file `tilesetViewer.ms` has to be put somewhere where it can be imported as a module.
 Preferably under